-We currently do not have, and may never develop, any commercialized products.
+We currently have only one product cleared by the FDA for marketing, and may never develop or launch, any commercialized products.

 We currently do not have any commercialized products or any significant source of revenue.
 We have invested substantially all of our time and resources in developing various products.
-Commercialization of these products, including NDGA and PVA-based hydrogel products, will require additional development, clinical evaluation, regulatory approval, significant marketing efforts and substantial additional investment before they can provide us with any revenue.
+Commercialization of these products, including NDGA and PVA-based hydrogel products will require additional development, clinical evaluation, regulatory approval, significant marketing efforts and substantial additional investment before they can provide us with any revenue.
 Despite our efforts, our products may not become commercially successful products for a number of reasons, including:

-- we may not be able to obtain regulatory approvals for our products, or the approved indication may be narrower than we seek; - our products may not prove to be safe and effective in clinical trials; - physicians may not receive any reimbursement from third party payors, or the level of reimbursement may be insufficient to support widespread adoption of our products; - we may experience delays in our development program; - any products that are approved may not be accepted in the marketplace by physicians or patients; - · we may not be able to manufacture any of our products in commercial quantities or at an acceptable cost; and - rapid technological change may make our products obsolete.
+- we may not be able to obtain regulatory approvals for our products, or the approved indication may be narrower than we seek: - our products may not prove to be safe and effective in clinical trials; - physicians may not receive any reimbursement from third party payors, or the level of reimbursement may be insufficient to support widespread adoption of our products; - · we may experience delays in our development program; - any products that are approved may not be accepted in the marketplace by physicians or patients; - · we may not be able to manufacture any of our products in commercial quantities or at an acceptable cost; and - rapid technological change may make our products obsolete.